SmithsonianWorkshops/2018-06-12-nmnh/_episodes/12-variant_calling.md

 | FORMAT | lists in order the metrics presented in the final column |
 | results | lists the values associated with those metrics in order |

-For our file, the metrics presented are GT:PL:GQ.
+For our file, the metrics presented are DP:VDB:SGB:MQSB:MQOF:AC:AN:DP4:MQ:GT:PL.

 | metric | definition |
 | ------- | ---------- |